gschare/bc3997/homework4/README.md

 making sure you interpret the results before comparing them against the spec.
 It is easy to extend this, thanks to Rosette's and Racket's flexibility.

+At first,
-Each of the synthesized functions `f`, `g`, and `h` would produce `UNSAT` if I did not give them a choice between the starting rule of the grammar and a binary operation with each operand being a grammar rule.
-I have no idea why this is the case.
+each of the synthesized functions `f`, `g`, `h`, and `j` would produce `UNSAT` if I did not give them a choice between the starting rule of the grammar and a binary operation with each operand being a grammar rule.
+I have no idea why this was the case.
 It's probably a mistake in my grammar.
-In any case, it appears to be minor and it works.
+In any case, I checked the documentation and found that you could add a `#:depth` argument to a hole, and this seems to have fixed the issue.
+You can see the cutting room floor file for the earlier versions.

+The synthesizer occasionally comes up with somewhat hilarious solutions to the problems, for example producing the function `h(x) = -22x` for doubling the argument modulo 12.
+Since `-22` is indeed `2` modulo 12, this actually works.

 ## Takeaways
 I appreciate the flexibility of Rosette.
 I ended up only using the safe subset